jlgold1/Capstone/README.md

+# Capstone Project
-# Capstone Project: School of Sustainability at ASU - IoT Sensing of Air Quality and Heat in South Phoenix
+## School of Sustainability at ASU - IoT Sensing of Air Quality and Heat in South Phoenix